 Investing in Morocco

-Creating a company in Morocco is more than filing incorporation documents.
-A foreign investor must choose the right legal form, define governance, secure tax and banking readiness, and anticipate how the Moroccan entity will sign contracts, hire, import, invoice and receive funds.
+Setting up a company in Morocco involves more than filing incorporation documents.
+A foreign investor must choose the right legal form, define ownership and governance, prepare legalized or apostilled documents, open the appropriate bank account and anticipate how the Moroccan entity will sign contracts, hire, import, invoice and receive foreign funds.

 Who this is for: For foreign founders, groups, family offices and companies preparing a Moroccan subsidiary or local operating vehicle.